Apgoldberg1/Dex-Net-5.0/README.md

 # Dex-Net 5.0 - A PyTorch implementation to train on the Dex-Net Dataset
 Codebase to train on the Dex-Net 3.0 suction grasp dataset.
-Model takes 32x32 depth image as input and outputs predicted grasp quality.
+The model takes cropped 32x32 depth images as input and outputs predicted grasp quality.
 ## Original Work
 [Dex-Net Project Website](https://berkeleyautomation.github.io/dex-net/)